 The post-modern church in America ignores the narrow gate

-The church in my town has degenerated into a powerless religion which is assumed but inconsequential.
+Most of the churches in America, in the second decade of new millennium, have degenerated into a powerless religion which is assumed but inconsequential.
 No wonder the kids under forty ignore it.
 There is nothing there.
 Where is the power?
 Where is the love?

 Where do you go to church and why?